anthonygrees/oneview_inspec_box_hugger/README.md

 ```

 ### b) Set the InSpec-OneView dependency
-You need to reference https://github.com/chef/inspec-oneview#create-a-new-profile
+You need to reference https://github.com/chef/inspec-oneview#create-a-new-profile.

-Modify you ```inspec.yml``` to the following:
+Modify your ```inspec.yml``` to the following:
 ```bash
 name: my-profile
 title: My own Oneview profile